Find your next holiday

 • Outward and return journeys.
 We can arrange a customized flight or train journey.

 • For the 7-day tour: return transfer by train, approx. €30 (2.5 hours).
-Please reserve this yourself locally.
+Reservations to be made on site.
 Bicycles can be taken on the train.
-Transport to the train station can be arranged via Hotel Le Compostelle and costs €15 for 3 persons/3 bikes — please reserve this when booking.
+Transport to the train station can be arranged via Hotel Le Compostelle and costs €15 for 3 persons/3 bikes.
+Please reserve this when booking.

 • For the 9-day tour: a transfer from Souillac to Sarlat is available for €40 per person.
 Please book this in advance.
 From there, the return by train is the same as for the 7-day tour.
-Train tickets must be reserved locally.
+Train tickets must be reserved on site.

 • Travel insurance